vjcardoza2011/BamazonCustomer/README.md

 <p>The app then prompts the users with two messages:</p>

-- The first asks the user the ID of the product they would like to buy.
+- The first message asks the user the Item ID # of the product they would like to buy.
 - The second message asks how many units of the product they would like to buy.

 <p>Once the customer has placed the order, the application checks if the store has enough of the product to meet the customer's request.
 If the store has enough of the product, the customer's order is fulfilled as follows: